chopikus/asio-chat/README.md

 * `ThreadSafeDeque.h` -- Thread-safe Deque, implemented using std::mutex and std::scoped_lock.
 * `Client.h` -- Implementation of Client
 * `Server.h` -- Server's implementation

+## Usage
+TODO
+⚠️ The project is too raw to be used.
+Both client and server are full of bugs.